mintingchen/ECE285-Project/README.md

 ```
 bash scripts/train_cifar.sh MODEL_NAME
 ```
+Note:
+1. Change the "MODEL_NAME" to whatever you like.

-The checkpoints and config log will be saved in checkponts/MODEL_NAME
+2. The checkpoints and config log will be saved in checkponts/MODEL_NAME.
+3. In datahub, to visualize the training loss, choose "checkpoints" folder and click "Tensorboard".